MoisesVivar/angular-tech-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## NPM Modules

+Run `npm install` in order to install the npm modules.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.